david-kerwick/david-kerwick.github.io/_posts/2017-01-04-combining-zsh-history-files.markdown

 And finally cp / mv that file to your .zsh_history

 One possible gotcha when I was testing this.
 Lines started being removed from the .zsh_history file, so I thought the sort was doing mad things.
 In fact I just breached the HISTSIZE limit and zsh was trimming the file.
-So probably worth increasing that by a factor of the number of computers you are syncing.
+So probably worth increasing that by a multiple of the number of computers you are syncing.